Alice Springs to Darwin road trip on the Stuart Highway (also

 pastoral and Second World War history.

-take away food, refreshments and fuel.
-It has a landscaped caravan
+The Three Ways Roadhouse offers restaurant meals, take away food, refreshments and fuel.
+It has a landscaped caravan park with barbecues, a swimming pool, and air-conditioned motel units and cabins.

 Shell Threeways Roadhouse